natalieagus/50033/_posts/2021-01-01-unityfornewborns.md

 # Script Execution Order
 We can tell Unity which scripts to execute first, that is Unity will call the `Awake()` functions it needs to invoke in the order that you want, and then repeatedly call `Update()` in the same order.

 Go to Edit >> Project Settings then select the Script Execution Order category.
+You may choose to add any script you want.
+In this case, we want the menu script to be run first before the enemy's script.

 # Checkoff
 Implement a restart mechanism when game is ***over***.